Find Trade Colleges

 Colorado ranked #16 in the nation for trade school degrees handed out in 2021.
 Around 17,913 students received some type of diploma that year.
 The average in-state tuition for students attending college in Colorado is $9,913 a year, while the average out-of-state tuition is $17,076 a year.

-An estimated 53% of college students in Colorado take out loans, with the average loan amount being $6,317 per year.
+About 53% of students who go to college in this state take out loans, with the average yearly loan amount being $6,317 per year.

 Learn more about the most popular schools below: